adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 }
 ```

-We need a global image and its width and height will match the application widow's.
+We need a global image and its width and height will match that of the application window.

 ```cpp
 constexpr u32 IMAGE_WIDTH = WINDOW_WIDTH;